FAQ

 There are no educational discounts, unfortunately: App Store doesn’t allow anything like that, and although we do participate in their Volume Purchase Program, it seems to be geared towards educational institutions rather than individual students.

-If you are planning to use Juno for learning, you may be interested in our app Tinkerstellar (which is free).
+If you are planning to use Juno for learning, you may be interested in our app Tinkerstellar (which has a lot of free content).

 Please, report all defects and feature requests in the issue tracker: Juno Issue Tracker.